-The University of Michigan is offering free online course on Diversity and Social Justice in Social Work.
-In this eight-week course, applicants will increase their knowledge and critical thinking skills related to diversity, human rights and social justice and injustice.
+The University of Michigan is offering a free online course on Diversity and Social Justice in Social Work.
+In this eight-week course, applicants will increase their knowledge and critical thinking skills related to diversity, human rights, and social justice and injustice.

 Course At A Glance

 Length: 8 weeks

 Effort: 8-10 hours pw

 Certificate Available: Yes, Add a Verified Certificate for $199

 The mission of the University of Michigan is to serve the people of Michigan and the world through preeminence in creating, communicating, preserving and applying knowledge, art, and academic values, and in developing leaders and citizens who will challenge the present and enrich the future.

 In this social sciences course, you will develop a framework for: